The life of

 A DEADLY BEGINNING

-Male chicks cannot lay eggs and as they are not the same breed as the chickens that are used for meat, they’re deemed worthless by the industry.
-After being separated from the females, they are gassed to death and disposed of like rubbish.
+Male chicks cannot lay eggs and, as they are not the same breed as the chickens that are used for meat, they’re deemed worthless by the egg industry.
+After being separated from the females, they are gassed to death, usually just hours or days after birth.

 Intense confinement

-Did you know that in the UK, about half of hens on egg farms are packed into wire cages?
-On average, each hen has less usable living space than a standard piece of A4 paper.
+Did you know that in the UK, millions of hens on egg farms are packed into wire cages?
+On average, these hens have around the same amount of usable living space as a standard piece of A4 paper.
 Inside these cages they spend hours on hard wire floors which can cut their feet.
 Because of the living conditions, hens often die in their cages.
 They are sometimes left to rot in the same space alongside living birds.

 MUTILATED